ALICE LOGO

 ALICE IN ACTION

-In Wisconsin, 34% of households struggle to afford the basic necessities of housing, child care, health care, food, and transportation, 23% of that fall into the ALICE demographic.
-In Portage County, 31% of the population is living below the ALICE Threshold.
+In Portage County, 33% of the population is living below the ALICE Threshold.
 What is needed for a household to survive?
 Click on the reports below to see what income level is needed to support families basic needs of housing, child care, food, transportation and health care in our communities.

 MORE RESOURCES